Leader-board/St-Andrews/graduationvideos/readme.md

 Please check [here](https://www.st-andrews.ac.uk/graduation/graduation-ceremonies/) to find out students studying which subject graduate at a particular time.

-https://universityofstandrews907-my.sharepoint.com/:f:/g/personal/dm282_st-andrews_ac_uk/EkkfLRrf4A5KhQVe7Np_5SUBV9rgJijECUKtqEwAmBFEsg?e=2xfix2 has the links to all the diets (June 2019, December 2019 and July 2020)
+https://universityofstandrews907-my.sharepoint.com/:f:/g/personal/dm282_st-andrews_ac_uk/EkkfLRrf4A5KhQVe7Np_5SUBV9rgJijECUKtqEwAmBFEsg?e=2xfix2 has the links to all the diets.